 Beneficial ownership is determined in accordance with the rules and regulations of the SEC and includes voting or investment power with respect to our common stock.
 Shares of our common stock subject to options and warrants that are currently exercisable or exercisable within 60 days after June 30, 2017 are considered outstanding and beneficially owned by the person holding the options for the purpose of calculating the percentage ownership of that person but not for the purpose of calculating the percentage ownership of any other person.
-Except as otherwise noted, the persons and entities in this table have sole voting and investing power with respect to all of the shares of our common stock beneficially owned by them, subject to community property laws, where applicable.
+Except as otherwise note here in this table have sole voting and investing power with respect to all of the shares of our common stock beneficially owned by them, subject to community property laws, where applicable.
 Except as otherwise set forth below, the address of each beneficial owner is c/o Kala Pharmaceuticals, Inc., 100 Beaver Street, Suite 201, Waltham, MA 02453.

 Certain of our existing stockholders and their affiliated entities have indicated an interest in purchasing an aggregate of up to approximately \$40 million of shares of common stock in this offering at the initial public offering price.
 However, because indications of interest are not binding agreements or commitments to purchase, any of these entities may determine to purchase fewer shares than they indicate an interest in purchasing or not to purchase in this offering.
-In addition, the underwriters could determine to sell fewer shares to any of these entities indicate an interest in purchasing or not to sell any shares to these entities.
+It also is possible that any of these entities could indicate an interest in purchasing more shares of our common stock.
+In addition, the underwriters could determine to sell fewer shares to any of these entities than these entities indicate an interest in purchasing or not to sell any shares to these entities.
 It is also possible that the underwriters could determine to sell more shares to any of these entities.
 Accordingly, the following table does not reflect any potential purchases by these potential purchasers.
 If any shares are purchased by these entities, the number and percentage of shares of our common stock beneficially owned by them after this offering will differ from those set forth in the following table.
+See the footnotes to the following table for more information.